jeremyButtler/freezeTB/programs/ftbRaylibSrc/using_rayWidg.md

 ## 6. get user events and udate and draw GUI

 You can get users events using the user event functions.
+  There are two kinds, the lower level functions cover a specific event, such as the enter key, tab, or a mouse event.
+The higher level function uses the `event_rayWidg` to store the event and handles the lower level events.
+It will even redraw the GUI for you one key pressed if you input your drawing function.

 Note: when using enter to press buttons, you can hold down the press by detecting if the enter key `KEY_ENTER` is